CALL US (480) 314-5033

-Recognized by many as the "scraping method", IASTM integrates ancient Eastern technique with modern orthopedic and sports rehabilitation in a cutting edge approach that effectively treats stubborn, nagging conditions that result from scarring or adhesions.
+Recognized by many as the "scraping technique", IASTM integrates ancient Eastern technique with modern orthopedic and sports rehabilitation in a cutting edge approach that effectively treats stubborn, nagging conditions that result from scarring or adhesions.
 Chronic pain within tendons, ligaments and muscles is often degenerative in nature rather than inflammatory.
 This is why anti-inflammatory medication or injections may temporarily reduce pain but not resolve the problem completely.
 The damaged and degraded tissue needs to be located and remodeled.
 Treatment is applied using specially designed stainless steel instruments that glide along the patient's skin.
 When the instrument comes into contact with fibrotic tissue both the patient and the therapist are able to feel the "gravel-like" texture which resonates through the instruments.
-The instruments are then utilized to smooth out the adhesive fibers (like combing thru knotted hair), restore circulation and create a controlled inflammatory response in the tissue.
-This inflammation signals the body to jump start the healing process and send reparative cells the area.
-The damaged tissue begins to be reabsorbed by the body and new, healthy tissue is generated.
-A program of exercises and stretching teaches the body how to remodel the injured tissue and quickly allow a return to pain-free activity.
+The instruments are then utilized to smooth out the adhesive fibers (like combing thru knotted hair), stimulate blood flow and create a controlled inflammatory response in the tissue.
+This inflammation signals the body to jump start the healing process and send reparative cells to the area.
+Healthy tissue is re-generated and re-modeled with a series of exercises and stretching to quickly allow a return to pain-free activity.

 Neuromobilization, also referred to as “nerve mobilization” is a therapeutic technique used to treat nerves that may be inflamed, irritated, compressed or adhered to adjacent tissues.
 Clients that have been unresponsive to other therapy techniques or have a chronic history of referred symptoms like pain, numbness, or tingling into the arms or legs may respond to neuro-mobilization.
 Through a series of controlled traction and sensitizing maneuvers specific to the neural tissue, your therapist can assess to what extent your nerves may be contributing to your symptoms.
 We can then perform neuro-mobilization techniques to gently stretch and slide the nerve along its pathway.
 This has the effect of enhancing circulation within the nerve, reduced swelling and restoring proper mobility of the nerve.
 These mobilizations can be demonstrated for the client to use at home to continue the process of restoring proper balance and function to the neural tissues.